tylergallant/aoc-2023/README.md

 These data files are gitignored, since AoC authors ask not to publicly post your puzzle input files.

 ## Running
+### As a Docker Container
+This codebase is dockerized.
+To run the code for a given day's challenge, assuming you have docker installed, you can simply run `docker compose run --build --rm aoc2023 <day number>`.
+This should build an image and spin up a container to run the solution, print the output, and then exit and delete the container.

+### Locally
 Easiest way is calling `./day <num>` to run specific day, e.g. `./day 1`.

 `day` is really just a helper script for calling `cabal run`, so you can use `cabal run` directly if you want more control. `cabal run` will build all your code (same as `cabal build`) and then run the executable which has `src/Main.hs` as its entry point.